Executive Council

 Treasurer

-I became an audiologist as my husband has bilateral cochlear implants.
-Inherently, I believe improving the lives of those with hearing loss is one of the most rewarding professions possible.
-Since graduating from the University of Auckland programme in 2013, I’ve worked for Bay Audiology across the upper North Island, and am currently a Clinic Manager in central Auckland.
+Chloe became an audiologist as her husband has bilateral cochlear implants.
+Inherently, she believes that improving the lives of those with hearing loss is one of the most rewarding professions possible.
+She graduated from the University of Auckland M.Aud programme in 2013 and currently works for Te Whatu Ora/Health NZ and Bay Audiology.
+Chloe really enjoys the variety of paediatric and adult work in the public/private sectors.

-I have previously served on the Executive Council in 2016/2017, and now have the capacity to offer my time and experience to work with the Society again, in a constructive and positive way to help navigate the next season for our diverse membership.
+Chloe has previously served on the Executive Council in 2016/2017, and as Secretary/Treasurer in 2021/2022 and she has the capacity to offer her time and experience to work with the Society again, in a constructive and positive way to help navigate the next season for our diverse membership.

-I look forward to utilizing my approachability, fairness and ability to collaborate constructively with others to maintain and build on the transparency and accuracy of the financial and strategic goals of the Society going forward.
+Chloe looks forward to utilising her approachability, fairness and ability to collaborate constructively with others to maintain and build on the transparency and accuracy of the financial and strategic goals of the Society going forward.

 Thomas Muller